 International Law; International Trade; Trade Regulation

 Shi, Jingxia, "The ‘Specificity’ of Cultural Products versus the ‘Generality’ of Trade Obligations" (2010).
 Student Scholarship Papers.
-Paper 104.
+104.